wishbone-productions/smooth-theme/README.md

 # Smooth Theme for laravel-admin

-This is a `laravel-admin` extension that make the default bootstrap theme more smooth also it provides a editor to adjust colors and settings
+This is a `laravel-admin` (z-song) extension that makes the default bootstrap theme a bit more smooth also it provides an editor to adjust colors and settings

 ## Screenshot